jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

 {% admonition(type="info", icon="info", title="THE BOTTOM LINE") %}

-CRS is a complex inflammatory syndrome of the nose and paranasal sinuses, with three major subtypes: CRSsNP, CRSwNP, and AFRS. **Diagnosis requires both objective structural evidence of sinus inflammation** (CT or endoscopy) and **≥2 cardinal symptoms for ≥12 weeks** (nasal congestion, facial pain or pressure, nasal drainage, and absent or reduced smell).
+CRS is a complex inflammatory syndrome of the nose and paranasal sinuses, with three major subtypes: CRSsNP, CRSwNP, and AFRS. <span class="hl-yellow">**Diagnosis requires both objective structural evidence of sinus inflammation** (CT or endoscopy) and **≥2 cardinal symptoms for ≥12 weeks** (nasal congestion, facial pain or pressure, nasal drainage, and absent or reduced smell)</span>.
 Preliminary workup involves aeroallergen testing with other ad-hoc tests. **First-line management includes trigger avoidance, saline rinses, and INCS; failure of medical therapy may require ENT surgery**.
 Biologics such as dupilumab are highly effective for CRSwNP, and are indicated for refractory or severe presentations.

 <br>